SEO Can Help Your Site Rank Higher So You Get More Customers

-As a small to medium size business, you’ve undoubtedly heard of Search Engine Optimization (SEO).
-Nowadays few companies need to be convinced of the importance of search – heck, you probably use search engines like Google and Bing every day yourself to look up everything from which hotel to stay at during your next business trip based on who has the best online reviews to what new smart phone to buy (iPhone vs. Android).
-But many businesses don’t know how to get SEO search results for their own business’ website.
+As a business, you’ve undoubtedly heard of Search Engine Optimization (SEO).
+Nowadays few companies need to be convinced of the importance of search – heck, you probably use search engines like Google and Bing every day yourself to look up everything from which hotel to stay at during your business trips based on who has the best online reviews to what new smartphone to buy to where to order food from for your next business meeting.
+But many companies don’t know how to get their own business’s website to rank higher on Google.

 So what is SEO and how can you use Search Engine Optimization strategies to help your business’ site rank higher?

 With most marketing you are interrupting people while they’re doing something else.
 But people who are searching for your business, products or services online are literally raising their hands and screaming “I want you to show me what you got!”
 Bottom line: If your customers can’t find you when they search online, they can’t buy from you.
 Sounds simple; right?
 Whether you’re selling low-priced consumer goods or high-end, high-priced, high-tech products or services, your customers use the Internet to search, research and compare product reviews, services and ultimately businesses themselves to determine who they will trust their money – and business – with.
-Will it be with your company?
+Will it be with your company — or one of your competitors?

 Here’s a stat that might shock you: Seventy-five percent of people don’t scroll past the first page of search results.
 If your site isn’t on the first page, you’re missing out on business.

-You simply can’t fight or argue against SEO any more: No matter what kind of business you have, your customers are online and they’re searching.
-Search leads to sales.
+You simply can’t fight or argue against SEO anymore.
+No matter what kind of business you have, your customers are online and they’re searching.
+And searches lead to sales.
 That’s what you’re after; right?
 It’s why you’re in business.
 The only big question is: Are people finding you or one of your competitors when they do a search online?

-But I Advertise on TV, Newspapers, Billboards and Banner Ads – Do I Really Need to Worry About Search Engine Optimization (SEO), Too?
+But I Advertise on TV and Advertise Online – Do I Really Need to Worry About Search Engine Optimization (SEO), Too?

 Hey, I’ve managed all sorts of marketing plans – everything from trade shows, print ads, TV commercials, banner ads, pay-per-click – you name it.
 I’m all in favor of a diversified marketing strategy.
 I would never recommend that you put all of your marketing eggs in one basket.
 That would be silly.
 But even if you put some of your marketing dollars in traditional marketing, you STILL need search.
 Why?
 Because people use search to check you out.
 That TV spot, newspaper ad or billboard you paid big money for may make consumers aware of your business, but chances are they’re still going to look for you on the Internet to find out more about your company and what you have to offer.